-The attorneys at DeMayo Law Offices, LLP are highly experienced in drugged driving cases, and they will dedicate themselves to you and your case.
+The North and South Carolina drugged driver accident attorneys at DeMayo Law Offices are highly experienced in drugged driving cases, and they will dedicate themselves to you and your case.
 Our attorneys have been recognized by numerous prestigious organizations, such as the Multi-Million Dollar Advocates Forum, for successfully advocating for our clients, and we’ll bring that same exceptional representation to your case.

-If a driver under the influence of drugs caused your accident and injuries, contact DeMayo Law Offices, LLP at (877) 333-1000 to learn more about your legal options and the compensation you’re owed.
+If a driver under the influence of drugs caused your accident and injuries, contact DeMayo Law Offices at (877) 333-1000 to learn more about your legal options and the compensation you’re owed.